Team-Hibiscus/NaturesSpirit/README.md

 └── settings.gradle
 ```

-Same shape as a modern Fabric + NeoForge multiloader port — intentional, so upstream review stays familiar.

----

 ## Credits

 - **Team Hibiscus** — authors of Nature's Spirit
   Original projects: [NaturesSpirit](https://github.com/Team-Hibiscus/NaturesSpirit) · [NatureSpiritForge](https://github.com/Team-Hibiscus/NatureSpiritForge)
 - **Lithostitched** — biome / climate injection used for 26.1 worldgen blend
-- Community testers and pack authors who pushed for Terralith-friendly 26.1 support

 This port does **not** claim ownership of Nature's Spirit.
 All rights remain with Team Hibiscus under their license.
 Please support the official Modrinth / CurseForge pages and Discord.